-An SME in my constituency has recently redeployed to the manufacture of PPE equipment in response to the covid-19 pandemic, but it is finding it very hard to secure public contracts and, indeed, is in competition with international suppliers who actually cost more.
-What can be done to support SMEs who have redeployed to meet the national effort as we tackle coronavirus?
+An SME in my constituency has recently redeployed to the manufacture of PPE equipment in response to the covid-19 pandemic, but it is finding it very hard to secure public contracts and, indeed, is in competition with international suppliers that actually cost more.
+What can be done to support SMEs that have redeployed to meet the national effort as we tackle coronavirus?

 Border Planning: End of Transition Period